With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreComprehensive Health Systems Inc is a mental health treatment center in Fulton, Missouri, located at 850 Hospital Drive, part of the 65251 zip code.
 Comprehensive Health Systems Inc provides outpatient treatment.
-Comprehensive Health Systems Inc also offers psychotropic medication to young adults, seniors 65 or older and adults.
+Comprehensive Health Systems Inc also offers psychotropic medication to adults, young adults and seniors 65 or older.
 Comprehensive Health Systems Inc supports people with serious mental illness.
 Comprehensive Health Systems Inc also provides psychosocial rehabilitation services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.